-The operators require a professional qualification or training.
+The operators require professional qualification or proper training.

-The operators should be familiar with the whole storage system, including compositions and working principles of the system.
+The operators must be familiar with the whole storage system, including compositions and working principles of the system.

-The operators should be familiar with the Product Instruction.
+The operators must be familiar with the Product Instruction.

 While maintaining, the maintainer is not allowed to operate any equipment until all the equipment has been turned off and fully discharged.